 I was honored to be a contributor once again to the Summer 2023 iPain Living Magazine Edition.
-My first article on page 10 discussed how you personally handle the stressors in your life and how that is reflected in your pain management.
-In the Winter edition on page 30, I discuss how Type 2 Diabetes is actually a larger epidemic globally than Covid.
+My first article on page 10 discussed how you handle the stressors in your life and how that is reflected in your pain management.
+In the Winter edition on page 30, I discuss how Type 2 Diabetes is a larger epidemic globally than Covid.
 This Summer, my article discusses the best ways to control your weight.

 Click this link to read the magazine and you can find my article about Type 2 Diabetes on page 32.